socialenergy-project/rabit/README.md

         git clone https://github.com/socialenergy-project/rat.git
         cd rat/

-2. Install `ruby` version `2.4.1`, using `rbenv`.
+2. Install `ruby` version `2.5.1`, using `rbenv`.
 Installation instructions for `rbenv` may be found here https://github.com/rbenv/rbenv#installation

-3. Install postgres, create database user for rat, and setup a password:
+3. Install postgres, redis, create database user for rat, and setup a password:

-        sudo apt install postgresql postgresql-contrib
+        sudo apt install postgresql postgresql-contrib redis
         sudo apt install libpq-dev

         sudo -u postgres createuser rat -s
         sudo -u postgres psql
         postgres=# \password rat

+    You may need to edit the `pg_hba.conf` file in your postgres installation to enable md5 authentication for user `rat`.
+    Add the following lines near the beginning of the file:

+        local   all             rat                                     md5

 4. Setup the environment variables for the project.
 First create a `.env` file, using the provided sample: